Ecramer7/Final_Project/README.md

 ### Summary

 The most interesting way to interact with NASA's meteorite data is to see it visually displayed.
-Corelating the meteorites landings with the location visually on a map with be the main part of this project.
-To take the data a step further, Machine Learning will predict the locations and times of the next few meteorite hits.
+Correlating the meteorites landings with the location visually on a map was the main part of this project.
+To take the data a step further, Machine Learning was used to predict the material composition of the next meteorite.

 ## Google Slides
 https://docs.google.com/presentation/d/1HI_pxGFnGTWxMkYYfCUIom2jEIbnfm3WXMqSdlZBKHc/edit#slide=id.g1d20817582b_0_23